 That is exactly what African literature did for me.
 You might consider African authors the next time you are seeking a good book to read.

 Support ONE Campaign today and help release millions of Africans from the grip of extreme poverty.
-The Electrify Africa Act is one terrific way this can be accomplished, but be sure to visit other pages on the website for more ways you can help.
+It costs you nothing but your voice.